-The Trigger Editor allows you to write powerful logic within your manufacturing app.
+The Trigger Editor allows you to write powerful logic within your frontline operations app.
 It allows you to create actions that incorporate many other parts of the Tulip platform, like:

 There are three types of statements you can create: